MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 await dc.prompt('choicePrompt', `choice: select a color`, ['red', 'green', 'blue']);
 ```

 Depending on the type of prompt you are starting, the prompt's argument signature may be different.
 The **DialogSet.prompt** method is a helper method.
-This method takes in arguments and construct the appropriate options for the prompt; then, it calls the **begin** method to start the prompt dialog.
+This method takes in arguments and constructs the appropriate options for the prompt; then, it calls the **begin** method to start the prompt dialog.

 To replace a dialog on the stack: